gcuellarpartida/vcf-annotator/README.md

 # VCF-annotator

 Simple tool to annotate a VCF.
-This tool will create a csv file with annotations for variants in the VCF, including their type, position (coding, intergenic, etc) as well as annotations from ExAC.
-Sample information is also include.
+This tool will create a csv file with annotations for variants in the VCF, including their type, position (coding, intergenic, etc) as well as annotations from ExAC (consequence, allele frequency, SIFT and polyphen).
+Sample information is also included.

 ## Usage example